-Unlike fullpass approaches, where the ECU is completely replaced by the prototyping system, bypassing is used to develop only individual parts of the ECU software from scratch.
-These run either on the external prototyping system (external bypassing) or directly on the ECU (internal bypassing, on-target prototyping). dSPACE has developed a comprehensive range of tools that support the different bypass methods, placing particular emphasis on the ability to switch between internal and external bypassing quickly and flexibly, without having to modify the function model.
+Unlike fullpass approaches, where the ECU is completely replaced by the prototyping system, bypassing is used to develop only individual parts of the ECU software from scratch or modify them, e.g., single control functions.
+These parts run either on a prototyping system that is connected to an existing ECU (external bypassing) or directly on the ECU (on-target bypassing). dSPACE offers a comprehensive range of hardware and software that help prepare an existing ECU for bypassing and that support the different bypass methods.

 Example of an external bypassing scenario with dSPACE tools